microsoft/DMF/Dmf/Modules.Library/Dmf_RequestTarget.md

 ----|----
 DmfModule | An open DMF_RequestTarget Module handle.
 ClientRequestContext | The Client specific context the Client sent when sending the request.
 Usually, this is the corresponding WDFREQUEST.
+InputBuffer | Contains the corresponding WDFREQUEST input buffer.
+InputBufferBytesWritten | Number of bytes written.
+For IOCTL this will be actual size of the Input Buffer.
 OutputBuffer | Contains the corresponding WDFREQUEST output buffer.
-OutputBufferSize | The size in bytes of OutputBuffer.
+OutputBufferBytesRead | Number of bytes read.
 CompletionStatus | The completion status sent by the underlying WDFIOTARGET.

 ##### Remarks